Happy New Year’s Resolution

 The New Year is a great time to start!
 There was a discussion on one of my Facebook groups about keeping up on mileage.
-My response was, “Build it into your routine: Buckle seatbelt, write down odometer number, where you’re going, what for, and with whom.
+My response was, “Build it into your routine: Buckle seatbelt, write down odometer number, where you are going, what for, and with whom.
 Get back home, unbuckle seatbelt, and write down odometer reading.
 Tada!”
 Now come up with a reminder trigger.
-Maybe put some obnoxious dangling item on your keychain so when you see it you’ll remember?
+Maybe put some obnoxious dangling item on your keychain so when you see it you will remember?

 The pain associated with not doing this was the multitude of hours people in the group spent catching up on mileage at the end of the year.